HexaEightTeam/HexaEight_Tokens/README.md

 You will see a message which will confirm if the file is safe to execute in your environment.
 Remove the file if the verification fails.

-### METHOD 2: The old fashioned way of validting the hash manully without the HIC file.
+### METHOD 2: The old fashioned way of validating the hash manully without the HIC file.

 a) Get the Hash of the Executable File using a tool or use powershell commannd